- 2 NCAA championships (1999, 2000)

 Under Denning, the Toms were 280-63 (.816) in all games vs. conference foes.
 That included 150 regular-season conference doubleheaders (250-50 record) in which St. Thomas swept 104 twinbills, split 42 and were swept just four times.
 Denning’s 522-157 overall record ranked him first in NCAA Division III among active coaches with a .769 winning percentage upon his retirement.
 St. Thomas qualified for the NCAA playoffs in 14 of 15 seasons under Denning and reached the region finals seven times.
 St. Thomas’ 72-36 postseason record in his era included an impressive 16-6 record in four appearances in the College World Series.

 The 2001, Tommies were ranked No. 1 in the nation and came into May with a 27-4 record.
 A 2-4 finish to the conference season dropped St. Thomas to third in the final MIAC standings.
 St. Thomas caught fire and won the MIAC postseason tournament, then went 7-2 in the NCAA playoffs.
 Their 8-4 victory over Marietta (Ohio) on May 29 captured the school's first NCAA baseball title.
 Two-time All-American Jake Mauer and was drafted in the 23rd round by the Minnesota Twins.
 Mauer retired in 2006 due to injuries after five pro seasons where he reached Class AA.
-He's now a manager in the Twins' minor-league organization.
+He was a coach and manager in the Twins' minor-league organization untile his 2017 retirement.

 The team takes an annual trip to Florida during spring break where it faces some of the best teams in the nation.
 It also scrimmages the Minnesota Twins rookie team.
 The team regularly plays a non-conference game against the University of Minnesota and has two wins over the Gophers in the last decade.
 Approximately 35 players are kept on the varsity roster, with another 20-plus on the junior-varsity team.